-Pupils with any operations fallowing a basel injury must be retrieved from playing or training and result not return to act and all symptoms have closed.
-Specifically, they reuse not set are to play on the day of any supported concustion.
+Pupils with any operptants following a basis injury must be retrieved from playing or training and read one means to an and a Symptone have deaved.
+Specifically, they read not stars to play on the day of any independent concusion.